raul-singh/L1RA/README.md

 # L1RA: L1-Regularised Rank Assignment in LoRA Fine-Tuning

 L1RA: L1-Regularised Rank Assignment in LoRA Fine-Tuning is a method that dynamically reassigns LoRA ranks during fine-tuning.
-This is the repository of MSc thesis held at Politecnico di Milano in Computer Science and Engineering.

-L1RA automatically prunes and reassign ranks during the training process of a model.
+L1RA automatically prunes and reassigns ranks during the training process of a model.
 This allows the model to better optimize its rank distribution, instead of being constant like in LoRA.
 L1RA is aimed to have almost no discernible impact on training time and memory.

+We presented L1RA in a [research paper](https://it.overleaf.com/read/hfykdnvkcvqt#e6f14e) at [ICNLSP 2025](https://www.icnlsp.org/2025welcome/).
+To cite our work, please refer to the [Section References](#references) The original project was developed as an [M.Sc.
+Thesis](https://www.politesi.polimi.it/handle/10589/223901) in Computer Science and Engineering at Politecnico di Milano.

+L1RA includes the [🍦 Memory-GELATO ](https://github.com/raul-singh/memory-gelato) submodule to estimate training hyperparameters to fit in the GPU memory given the LLM, the data and the GPU specifications.

 ## Basic Usage